jeeva003/Hospital-management-system/README.md

 This hospital management project is made using the tkinter and sqlite in python

-username for login page are 'Jeeva' and password for this username is '0987654321' Another username is 'Jeeva' and password is 'Happy'
+username for login page are 'Jeeva' and password for this username is '0987654321' Another username is 'Jeeva012345' and password is 'Happy'

 open this project and explore it.